Bishop-Laboratory/RLBase-data/README.md

-# RMapDB-Datasets
+# RLBase-Datasets

-This `README` outlines all the steps required to fully build (or update) the datasets in RMapDB.
+This `README` outlines all the steps required to fully build (or update) the datasets in RLBase.
-It has only been tested on `Ubuntu 18.04 LTS`.
-It will take several days/weeks to fully run the first time, and it is not recommended without access to high-performance computing resources.
+It has only been tested on `Ubuntu 20.04/18.04 LTS`.
+Processed data-sets can be accessed via the `RLHub` R package.

+**Time required**: It took around 3 weeks to fully run this protocol with 100 threads and 250GiB of RAM allocated.
+Updating the database with new data will also take substantial time and computing resources in proportion to the number and size of FASTQ files which must be aligned.

 ## Setup